aaron-ian-wilson/mixed-messages/README.md

 ## Usage

-Run this script locally using Node.js by opening your terminal or command prompt and navigating to the directory with the file is located.
+Run this script locally using Node.js by opening your terminal or command prompt and navigating to the directory where the file is located.
 Now run the file using ```node script.js```